 Refunds are not automatically cash: VAT refunds are subject to set-off across taxes and may be withheld for missing returns; TaRMS supports offsetting refunds against other obligations but enforces currency separation (no ZWL-to-USD offsets).

-Enforcement and account management are inseparable: agent appointment powers (VAT s48; Income Tax s58) can result in forced third-party payments that must be posted correctly, and case law (Packers, Murowa Diamonds) shows how quickly disputes arise when payments, credits, or set-offs are contested.
+Enforcement and account management are inseparable: agent appointment powers (VAT section 48; Income Tax section 58) can result in forced third-party payments that must be posted correctly, and case law (Packers, Murowa Diamonds) shows how quickly disputes arise when payments, credits, or set-offs are contested.